rgalindo33/robotic-rovers/README.md

     5 1 E

-You can give your own input string, using a ENV variable:
+You can give your own input string, using a variable:

     $ rake run INPUT="
     5 6